boolangery/py-lua-style/README.rst

 Options examples
 ------------------------------------------------------------------------------

-Continuation lines level in assignment
+Continuation lines level in assignment (-A)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block::

     -A N, --assign-cont-level=N Continuation lines level in assignment [1]

-With:
+With this raw source code:

 .. code-block:: lua